 In 1971, Turkish Airlines added three Boeing 707 jets to its fleet.

-In 1972, the McDonnell Douglas DC-10 was put into service by Turkish Airlines.
+In 1972, Turkish Airlines put the McDonnell Douglas DC-10 into service.

-In 1973, the Fokker F28 was put into service by Turkish Airlines.
+In 1973, Turkish Airlines put the Fokker F28 into service.

-In 1974, Turkish Airlines Flight 981 crashed near Ermenonville, France, due to an aircraft design flaw, resulting in 346 fatalities.
+In 1974, Turkish Airlines Flight 981 crashed due to an aircraft design flaw, resulting in 346 deaths.
 At the time, THY981 was the worst plane crash of all time.

-In 1983, a new government recognized Turkish Airlines' importance as Turkey's gateway to the world, beginning the airline's makeover into a modern operation with intensified security.
+In 1983, a new government recognized THY's importance and began the airline's makeover into a modern operation.

-In 1984, Turkish Airlines built a new, state-of-the-art technical center at Yeşilköy Airport.
-In 1984, the company's capital was raised to 60 billion TL as it was classified as a state economic enterprise.
+In 1984, THY built a new, state-of-the-art technical center at Yeşilköy Airport.
+In 1984, the company's capital was raised to 60 billion TL.

 In 1987, Turkish Airlines added a route to New York City via Brussels.

-In 1987, Turkish Airlines posted losses, largely due to high payments on its dozen new Airbus A310s.
+Turkish Airlines posted losses in 1987 and 1988, largely due to high payments on its dozen new Airbus A310s.

-In 1988, Turkish Airlines posted losses, largely due to high payments on its dozen new Airbus A310s.
+Turkish Airlines posted losses in 1987 and 1988, largely due to high payments on its dozen new Airbus A310s.

-In July 1994, Turkish Airlines launched a nonstop flight to New York City.
+In July 1994, THY launched a nonstop flight to New York City.

-In 1995, Turkish Airlines' capital reached 10 trillion TL.
-The airline also converted three of its Boeing 727s to dedicated freighters and posted a $6 million profit on revenues of $1 billion for the year.
+In 1995, the company's capital reached 10 trillion TL.
+During that year, the airline also converted three of its Boeing 727s to dedicated freighters.

 In 1996, the domestic market was deregulated, allowing new scheduled competition from charter airlines.
-Turkish Airlines entered into marketing agreements with other international airlines to enhance their competitiveness.
+THY entered into marketing agreements with other international airlines to enhance their competitiveness.

-In 1997, Turkish Airlines teamed with Japan Airlines to offer service to Osaka and Tokyo.
-In 1997, THY also began to operate flights to Chicago as its second destination in the US.
+In 1997, THY teamed with Japan Airlines to offer service to Osaka and Tokyo.
+In 1997, THY began to operate flights to Chicago as its second destination in the US.

 Turkish Airlines had been part of the Qualiflyer alliance's frequent-flyer program since November 1998.